-Our planning department assisted the County in the development of a Disaster Mitigation Recovery Plan.
-Our team worked with community stakeholders and the County to identify major obstacles and opportunities and to develop strategies and goals for flood recovery.
-All work products were considered in relation to the availability of state and federal funds.
-A recovery program was developed that included flood relief/mitigation, housing, recreation, and conservation.
-Since 2006, the plan has used both Hazard Mitigation Grant funds and Community Development Block Grant (CDBG) funds to assist in the construction of new homes as well as the elevation of over 100 homes out of the floodway.
-The program also helped to establish a community park as well as to create over 100 acres of dedicated permanent open space in some of the most environmentally sensitive areas of the County.
-The applications submitted under the various grants resulted in over $750,000 in CDBG Urgent Needs funds and over $13.7 million in HMGP Mitigation funds.
+The results since our plan was developed are incredibly promising.
+Since 2005, the developed plan has used both Hazard Mitigation Assistance (HMA) grant funds and Community Development Block Grant (CDBG) funds to assist in the construction of new homes as well as the elevation of over 100 homes out of the floodway.
+For recreation and conservation, the program established a community park and created over 100 acres of dedicated permanent open space in some of the most environmentally sensitive areas of the County.
+The applications submitted under the various grants resulted in over $750,000 in CDBG Urgent Needs funds and over $12.5 million in HMGP Mitigation funds.
 As of July 2018, the County is awaiting the award of three more HMA grants that will bring the total awarded funding since 2005 to over $15 million.